Website Planning Process – Part 3

-- Who will perform the actual content creation work (e.g. content research, fact-checking, writing, editing, reviewing, proofing, sourcing images, logos, and illustrations, record videos, audios, create newsletter content, customer training content, FAQs, etc.)?
+- Who will create the content and do the content creation work (e.g. content research, fact-checking, writing, editing, reviewing, proofing, sourcing images, logos, and illustrations, record videos, audios, create newsletter content, customer training content, FAQs, etc.)?

 - How will you communicate what needs doing to others?
 How will people communicate with each other to ensure that different projects are completed and delivered on time and on budget without miscommunications?

-- Who will promote and market the blog with search engine optimization, online advertising, social media marketing, video marketing, etc.?
+- Who will actively promote and market your site and manage areas like search engine optimization, online advertising, social media marketing, video marketing, etc.?

 - Who will maintain and upgrade site software, install new applications, customize web templates, provide technical support, etc.?

-- Who will be responsible for setting and monitoring the budget for all of the above areas (including planning the cost of building your website)?
+- Who will be responsible for setting, managing, and monitoring budgets and resources for all of the above areas (including the cost of getting your website built)?

-Depending on how you structure your business and what resources you have available, it may be just one person doing it all (e.g. you), or a small team of people who are also required to juggle other areas of your business or perhaps outsourced help.
+Depending on how you structure your business and what resources you have available, it may be just one person looking after everything (e.g. you), or a small team of people who are also required to juggle other areas of your business or perhaps outsourced help.

-If you don’t know the answer to the above questions before getting your website built, you could end up spending a lot of time and money building something that will not only not help you grow your business, but cost even more of your valuable money and time.
+If you don’t know the answer to these questions before getting your website built, you could end up investing a lot of your time and money building something that will end up costing you even more of your valuable time and money.

-Create a document (e.g. flowchart) outlining exactly who will do what in terms of looking after the processes involved in managing your website and content creation.
+Create a document (e.g. flowchart) specifying exactly who will do what to look after the processes involved in managing your website, content creation, marketing, and promotion, etc.

-Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your organization accountable for managing these.
-This will help you understand how much responsibility and work is involved in each part of the process, explain why you are asking people to take on additional responsibilities, and assist you in planning the allocation of resources accordingly.
+Focus on documenting which roles should be responsible for the processes involved before assigning names to responsibilities or making people in your team accountable for managing these.
+This will help you:

 Congratulations!
-You have completed all the sections of the website planning process and can now start looking at options for getting your website built.
+You have completed all of the initial steps of the website planning process.
+You are now ready to begin exploring options for getting your new website built.